 - Parent interview and case history

-- Standardized measure of autism, such as the Autism Diagnostic Observation Schedule (ADOS) and Childhood Autism Rating Scale (CARS)
+- Standardized measure of autism, such as the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and Childhood Autism Rating Scale, Second Edition (CARS-2)

 - A hands-on criterion-based assessment of broad developmental areas (motor, self-help, language, social and cognitive skills)

 Each professional will take part in the assessment and the team will make a collaborative decision about the diagnosis and fundamental treatment recommendations.

 Based on the outcome of the autism diagnostic process, the diagnostic team will make diagnoses, referrals for additional testing, and fundamental treatment recommendations.
 These results will be presented to the parents on the day of the diagnostic evaluation.

 Our autism diagnostic evaluations are offered on a sliding fee scale to families and their children at-risk for autism.
 We accept many forms of medical insurance, including Medicaid.
 Contact Sandy Valdez at firstname.lastname@example.org.

 1. Cancellation/ No Show Policy for Doctor Appointment